The universal concepts in Nominalism and Empiricism

 The theory by George Berkeley

-George Berkeley lived during the 18th century, when Empiricism was well-established in Western philosophical thought.
-Although Berkeley followed Locke’s ideas, at the same time he introduced a new theory, which rejected material reality and followed the principles of Idealism.
+George Berkeley lived in the 18th century, when Empiricism was well established in Western philosophical thought.
+Although Berkeley followed Locke’s ideas, he also introduced a new theory that rejected material reality and embraced Idealism.
 In Berkeley’s new theory, the material world was finally demoted to an optical illusion (Molyvas 2001, 56-7; Woolhouse 2003, 189-97).

 Summary and conclusions